purescript-halogen/purescript-halogen/docs/Halogen.md

 ``` purescript
 runUI :: forall i p r eff.
 UI i p r eff -> Eff (HalogenEffects eff) (Tuple Node (Driver i eff))
 ```

+`runUI` renders a `UI` to the DOM using `virtual-dom`.

+This function is the workhorse of the Halogen library.
+It can be called in `main` to set up the application and create the driver function, which can be used to send inputs to the UI from external components.